mamartins1997/mamartins1997/README.md

 ----------------------------------------------------------------

-I'm a custom software developer lover of .Net technology and Docker.
+I'm a software developer lover of .Net technology and Docker.

 In my time off work I enjoy live music events and quality beer.